 - PHASE 2 - New Website - Tourist Attractions and Events

 Don't hesitate to contact us if you want us to send you our documents to help prepare your grant request.
-You have up until mid-november to depost your requests for your grant, so don't delay!
+You have up until mid-march to depost your requests for your grant, so don't delay!

 TIP: To increase the speed at which you can implement Phase 2, you can ask your Tourism Association to lock a certain amount for your Phase 2 right when you make your initial request during Phase 1.